oskariorg/oskari-docs/md/documentation/development-environment.md

 functional and customized GeoServer installation.

-Currently, the customized GeoServer configuration data directory is stored in the `oskari-server/content-resources/config/geoserver/data` directory, which is strictly compatible with the GeoServer 2.4.x tree, but unfortunately not with the currently stable GeoServer 2.6 version.

-The `oskari-server/geoserver-ext` module collection contains various GeoServer extensions which need to be built according to the module documentation referred to above.
+Currently, the customized GeoServer configuration data directory is stored in the `oskari-server/content-resources/config/geoserver/data`, and the `oskari-server/geoserver-ext` module collection contains various GeoServer extension Maven projects, which need to be built according to the module documentation referred to above.

 * * *